Uberspace/manual/source/web-backends.rst

   Manage backends in web server configuration.

   Possible commands:
-    del — Delete web backed for a given domain and path. list — List all configured web backeds. set — Set web backed for a given domain and path.
+    del — Delete web backend for a given domain and path. list — List all configured web backends. set — Set web backend for a given domain and path.

     [isabell@philae ~]$